 How to stay fit in the heat

-The summer is in full swing, and the temperatures are ever-rising.
-It may feel like working out in this unbearable heat is unreasonable to say the least, but we’re here to tell you that it’s nothing to fear if you do it carefully.
+Once the summer is in full swing, and the temperatures are ever-rising it may feel like working out in this unbearable heat is unreasonable.
+But we’re here to tell you that it’s nothing to fear if you do it carefully.
 These tips and tricks can help you beat the summer heat & stay fit without overwhelming your body in the process.

 1. Drink enough fluids